ibm-cloud-docs/Backup/mssql-plugin.md

 - You can run full database backups, full database with transaction logs backups, or transaction logs only backup.
 - You can run multiple backups at the same time.
-- You can restore SQL databases to the same SQL instance or to a different SQL instance,
+- You can restore SQL databases to the same SQL instance or to a different SQL instance.
 - You can restore databases with the original database names, overwrite existing databases, and restore by using the No Recovery option.

 ## Main features